Alt Text

 The Popsicle Test

-The original Walk Appeal Test was the Popsicle Test (not my idea) which was 1: can a kid walk or ride to a local market and buy a popsicle & 2: get home before the popsicle melts or is eaten?
-This is a test both for safety and proximity.
-Will Mom allow it, and how near?
+The original Walk Appeal Test was the Popsicle Test (not my idea) which asks these two questions 1: can a kid walk or ride to a local market and buy a popsicle & 2: get home before the popsicle melts or is eaten?
+This is a test for both safety and proximity.
+Will Mom allow it, and how near is it?
+As an aside, kids who regularly passes the Popsicle Test are getting early fitness training, which may well stick with them well into later stages of life.
+Good persisting patterns are usually our friends, and should be encouraged.

 The People Test